GoogleCloudPlatform/abap-sdk-sample-archivelink-content-repository/README.md

 [![Use Google Cloud Storage to Archive Data](https://img.youtube.com/vi/_VgixubN0bU/0.jpg)](https://www.youtube.com/watch?v=_VgixubN0bU)

+>[!TIP]
-You can also read more on how to archive data to Cloud Storage with Archive Administration Transaction SARA from the following Medium blog: [Archive your SAP Data to Google’s Cloud Storage](https://medium.com/google-cloud/archive-your-sap-data-to-googles-cloud-storage-3b6dfe6f79bd)
+>You can also read more on how to archive data to Cloud Storage with Archive Administration Transaction `SARA` in the Medium blog [Archive your SAP Data to Google’s Cloud Storage](https://medium.com/google-cloud/archive-your-sap-data-to-googles-cloud-storage-3b6dfe6f79bd)

 Happy Learning!!